ansible/awx/docs/docsite/rst/userguide/inventories.rst

 neither, or both.
 This results in four hosts total for demonstration purposes.

 .. image:: ../common/images/inventories-constructed-inventory-venn.png
+   :alt: Venn diagram describing the input inventory content for a constructed inventory

 This folder defines the inventory as an ini type named ``two_conditions.ini``: